Go To Previous Page

 1. What is the difference between horticulture and agriculture?

-Answer: While agriculture encompasses large-scale farming of crops and livestock, horticulture is a specialized branch that focuses on the cultivation of fruits, vegetables, flowers, and ornamental plants, often on a smaller scale.
+Agriculture focuses on large-scale farming of crops and livestock.
+Horticulture is a specialized branch that concentrates on fruits, vegetables, flowers, and ornamental plants, usually on a smaller scale.

 2. What skills are essential for a career in horticulture?

-3. How can one pursue a career in horticulture?
+3. How can someone pursue a career in horticulture?

 4. What is sustainable horticulture?

-Answer: Sustainable horticulture involves environmentally conscious practices, including organic farming, water conservation, and integrated pest management, to ensure the long-term health of both plants and the planet.
+It involves Eco-friendly practices like organic farming, water conservation, and integrated pest management to protect both plants and the planet.

 6. What is the future of horticulture in technology?